Infotainment & Telematics

 Sam Curry et al., samcurry.net 2023 [15]

-A project targeting the telematics web APIs of more than a dozen automotive brands, applying conventional web application techniques (IDOR, broken access control, SSO misconfiguration, SQL injection) to the backend services owners use to lock, unlock, locate, and start vehicles remotely.
+Sam Curry and his collaborators went after the telematics web APIs of more than a dozen automotive brands, applying ordinary web application techniques (IDOR, broken access control, SSO misconfiguration, SQL injection) to the backend services owners use to lock, unlock, locate, and start their vehicles remotely.

-Findings spanned many brands.
-Kia, Honda, Infiniti, Nissan, and Acura APIs accepted only a VIN as authorisation for remote start and GPS commands.
-BMW and Rolls Royce had an SSO portal where a wildcard user query combined with an unauthenticated TOTP-generation endpoint gave full account takeover for any employee.
-Mercedes-Benz had a repair-shop registration portal writing to the same LDAP as employee SSO, giving access to internal GitHub, Jenkins, and Mattermost with RCE on several services.
-Ferrari's dealer CMS exposed an API key in client-side JavaScript granting access to all customer records.
-Spireon's global administration panel, accessible via SQL injection, allowed sending arbitrary telematics commands including starter disable to 15.5 million tracked vehicles.
+The findings ran across many brands.
+The Kia, Honda, Infiniti, Nissan, and Acura APIs accepted only a VIN as authorisation for remote start and GPS commands.
+BMW and Rolls Royce shared an SSO portal where a wildcard user query plus an unauthenticated TOTP-generation endpoint gave full account takeover for any employee.
+Mercedes-Benz ran a repair-shop registration portal that wrote to the same LDAP as employee SSO, which opened up internal GitHub, Jenkins, and Mattermost with RCE on several services.
+Ferrari's dealer CMS exposed an API key in client-side JavaScript that granted access to every customer record.
+And Spireon's global administration panel, reachable via SQL injection, could send arbitrary telematics commands, including starter disable, to 15.5 million tracked vehicles.

-The paper illustrates that the cloud API tier is often the weakest link in vehicle telematics; a backend compromise can be equivalent to a physical connection to every vehicle in a fleet.
+The pattern across all of these is that the cloud API tier is often the least defended part of vehicle telematics, and a single backend compromise can amount to a physical connection to every vehicle in a fleet.

 Third-Party Telematics